CodeYourFuture/js-exercises-tdd/README.md

 - There should be a commit corresponding to each of the 6 photos above.
 Each commit message should describe what changed in the photo.
 - Use git commands to make sure Photo 3 **branches** out to Photo 4 and Photo 5.
 Photo 6 should then be a **merge** of Photo 4 and Photo 5.

+**You will have to use a variety of basic git commands to achieve this.
+If you are unsure, make sure you refer to the resources at https://codeyourfuture.github.io/syllabus-master/others/lesson0.html#git**

 Example is given in this repo.

 See commit history: https://github.com/dubchoi/cyf-git-exercise/commits/master